mozilla/addons-server/docs/topics/install-zamboni/installation.rst

 Now we're ready to go, so create an environment for zamboni::

-    mkvirtualenv --no-site-packages zamboni
+    mkvirtualenv --python=python2.6 --no-site-packages zamboni

-That creates a clean environment named zamboni.
+That creates a clean environment named zamboni using Python 2.6.
 You can get out of the environment by restarting your shell or calling ``deactivate``.

 To get back into the zamboni environment later, type::

     workon zamboni  # requires virtualenvwrapper

+.. note:: Zamboni requires at least Python 2.6.1, production is using
+          Python 2.6.6.
+Python 2.7 is not supported.

 .. note:: If you want to use a different Python binary, pass the path to
           mkvirtualenv with ``--python``::